laras126/wceu-2018/docs/index.md

     * A frustrating moment in development
 2. Decide who will drive first

 ### Part 1: What _is_ Gutenberg?
-(10:15 - 10:25)
+(Optional)

-1. Create a new post.
+1. <input type="checkbox"/> Create a new post.
-2. Add a few blocks (one of them should be a paragraph block).
+2. <input type="checkbox"/> Add a few blocks (one of them should be a paragraph block).
-    * Adjust some settings for the paragraph block in the sidebar.
+    * <input type="checkbox"/> Adjust some settings for the paragraph block in the sidebar.
-3. View the post from the frontend and use the Inspector to inspect the paragraph block.
+3. <input type="checkbox"/> View the post from the frontend and use the Inspector to inspect the paragraph block.
-4. Note where the styles are coming from e.g. inline? a theme stylesheet? plugin stylesheet?
+4. <input type="checkbox"/> Note where the styles are coming from e.g. inline? a theme stylesheet? plugin stylesheet?
-5. Deactivate the Gutenberg plugin.
+5. <input type="checkbox"/> Deactivate the Gutenberg plugin.
-6. Reload the WYSIWYG editor and switch to the Text view.
+6. <input type="checkbox"/> Reload the WYSIWYG editor and switch to the Text view.
 Make note of the comments surrounding blocks.
-7. Reload the frontend and make note of any styling differences.
+7. <input type="checkbox"/> Reload the frontend and make note of any styling differences.
-8. Activate Gutenberg plugin and see blocks re-appear.
+8. <input type="checkbox"/> Activate Gutenberg plugin and see blocks re-appear.

 Debrief:

 * What conclusions can you draw about how Gutenberg works?
+* Where are the HTML comments coming from?
+* How does Gutenberg apply styles to the frontend?

-### Part 2: Scaffold a block with Create Guten Block (10:30 - 10:40)
+### Part 2: Scaffold a block with Create Guten Block (10 minutes)

-Switch drivers!
+<input type="checkbox"/> Switch drivers!

-1. Open the terminal (On Mac: Applications > Utilities > Terminal).
+1. <label><input type="checkbox"/> <span>Open the terminal (On Mac: Applications > Utilities > Terminal).</span></label>
-2. Type `node -v` and press Enter.
+2. <label><input type="checkbox"/> <span>Type `node -v` and press Enter.
 If you get a response of `v8.0.0` or greater, proceed to step 3.
-Otherwise, skip to step 9.
+Otherwise, skip to step 9.</span></label>
-3. Type `npm -v` and press Enter.
+3. <label><input type="checkbox"/> <span>Type `npm -v` and press Enter.
 If you get a response of `v5.3.0` or greater, proceed to step 4.
-Otherwise, skip to step 9.
+Otherwise, skip to step 9.</span></label>
-4. `cd` into the plugins directory of your local install (e.g. `cd ~/Sites/wceu-test/wp-content/plugins`)
+4. <label><input type="checkbox"/> <span>`cd` into the plugins directory of your local install (e.g. `cd ~/Sites/wceu-test/wp-content/plugins`)</span></label>
-5. Run the command `npx create-guten-block wceu-2018` and watch as your block is created!
+5. <input type="checkbox"/> Run the command `npx create-guten-block wceu-2018` and watch as your block is created!
-6. Navigate to the plugins screen of your local install and activate your new block
+6. <input type="checkbox"/> Navigate to the plugins screen of your local install and activate your new block
-7. Navigate to a post editor and add the new block
+7. <input type="checkbox"/> Navigate to a post editor and add the new block
-8. Save and view it from the frontend
+8. <input type="checkbox"/> Save and view it from the frontend
-9. Only if your node and npm versions are out of date: Join a different pair programming group with a working machine!
+9. <input type="checkbox"/> Only if your node and npm versions are out of date: Join a different pair programming group with a working machine!
 Since we are limited on time, you'll get the most out of the workshop if you skip this step for now.
 Later, reference [this blog post](https://solarianprogrammer.com/2016/04/29/how-to-upgrade-nodejs-mac-os-x/) for updating node and npm.

 ### Part 3: What are all these files?
-(10:40 - 10:50)
+(10 minutes)

-Switch drivers!
+<input type="checkbox"/> Switch drivers!

 1. <input type="checkbox"/> Make sure you have the compiler running in the command line (`npm start`).
 2. <input type="checkbox"/> Open up blocks/block.js and read through the code comments.